 17. Pongal

-Things To Do - cattle races, bonfires, making meals and sweets
+Things to do - Cattle races, bonfires, making meals and sweets

-Where It Is Celebrated - Pongal is a festival that is celebrated by the Tamil community in India.
+Where it is Celebrated - Pongal is a festival that is celebrated by the Tamil community in India.
 The festival is mainly celebrated in Tamil Nadu.

-Significance Of The Festival - Pongal is celebrated as a Thanksgiving festival to celebrate the first harvest of the year.
+Significance of the Festival - Pongal is celebrated as a Thanksgiving festival to celebrate the first harvest of the year.

-Suggested Read: New Year in Kodaikanal: Top 6 Destinations to Welcome the Year Ahead
+Suggested Read: New Year in Kodaikanal: Top Destinations to Welcome the Year Ahead

 18. Republic Day